Simple and Easy Homemade Almond Milk in 5 Steps(No Cheesecloth Needed)

 Yield~1 to 1.2 liters

-I compare that with ₹250+(2.9 USD) per liter of branded almond milk—homemade wins!
+I compare that with ₹250+(2.9 USD) per liter of branded almond milk and found that homemade wins! in price war everytime.

 5 Benefits of Making Almond Milk at Home